Religious School registration for 2023-2024 is now OPEN – click here to fill out your form(s). New this year – pay tuition online by clicking here.

 There is a requirement of a minimum of four consecutive years of religious school attendance beginning with the fourth-grade year before there can be a Shabbat morning Bar/Bat Mitzvah ceremony at Beth Haverim Shir Shalom.
 If you have questions about when your child should start, please call the school office.
 Seventh grade is a part of this requirement, so students must be registered and attending seventh grade in order to meet the expectations for a full leadership option with our clergy on a Saturday morning in our sanctuary.

 ****Note: If a student will be 9, turning 10 during third grade, he/she should start school in third grade in order to receive a Bar/Bat Mitzvah date near his/her 13th birthday.

 The Education Committee believes that students’ regular attendance in religious school is a necessity in order to attain a well‐rounded education and to become a part of the community that they will eventually lead in prayer.
 Students may be absent a maximum of ten times a year.
 Leaving early or arriving late may also result in a partial absence.
-Unexcused absences above 10 will result in a decrease in the leadership role your child takes during their bar/bat mitzvah as follows:
+Unexcused absences above 10 will result in an alternate leadership role your child takes during their bar/bat mitzvah as follows:

 - Rather than the typical four aliyot of Torah, the student will chant two; accordingly, the honors of inviting friends or family to the bima to recite the Torah blessings will be two as well – one for the parents of the bar/bat mitzvah and one for the bar/bat mitzvah themselves.